jdm/tiger/ROADMAP.md

 - [ ] Events (arbitrary markers on timeline)
 - [ ] Drag and drop frames from OS to content panel
 - [ ] Drag and drop frames from OS to timeline panel
+- [ ] Project files (.tiger files within a project can be moved without breaking)